 AML and correspondent banking

-Anti-money laundering (AML) is an important tool in the fight against financial crime.
-It’s also an area that brings major challenges, particularly for correspondent banks.
+Anti-money laundering (AML) aims to prevent criminals from using the global financial system for illicit activity.
+It’s an important tool in the fight against financial crime – but it’s also an area that brings major challenges, particularly for correspondent banks.

 The processes involved in identifying illicit transactions are time-consuming, inefficient and often based on outdated technology.
 Many of the AML monitoring systems used by correspondent banks were originally developed for retail banking, so are not equipped to deal with the complexity of correspondent banking.

-Billions have been spent by industry participants on various AML initiatives, but it’s clear that more information needs to be shared between governments and financial institutions if AML measures are to succeed in tackling financial crime.
+At the same time, although the industry is spending billions of dollars on AML – and banks are filing millions of suspicious activity reports (SARs) – very few illicit flows are blocked in practice.
+It’s clear that more information needs to be shared between governments and financial institutions if AML measures are to succeed in tackling financial crime.

-Find out how our Compliance Analytics solutions can help you leverage your SWIFT message data to strengthen your correspondent risk management.
+Find out how our Compliance Analytics solutions can help you leverage your SWIFT message data to support financial crime compliance, and strengthen your correspondent risk management

 AML and Assurance, can RegTech define a better path?

 Banks need to overcome many problems where anti-money laundering (AML) and assurance is concerned.
 But what are the main challenges and how can banks use emerging RegTech solutions to close the gaps?
 A panel discussion at Sibos 2017 reviewed the most significant developments and explored the role collaboration can play in supporting innovation.

 Despite the challenges, developments in technology could make transaction monitoring and screening programmes much more effective.